monkamtanyi/Terraform-master-class-series/03 - Language Syntax/b). top-level-blocks-sample.md

 ## Block-1: **Terraform Settings Block**
 ```
 #optional, if u don't provide, then it result to default, where version is latest.
+recommended to use the latest version.
+Use this block when u want to provide a specific version of terraform to use.

 terraform {     #1.0.0 major, minor and patched version. only d most right value can vary.
   required_version = "~> 1.0" #1.1.4/5/6/7   1.2/3/4/5 1.1.4/5/6/7
   required_providers {          #in most cases we constraint d version to d major value